As an Amazon Associate I earn from qualifying purchases.

 4. Bed Size

-The realistic size of a couch limits the size a futon can be.
+The realistic size of a couch limits the size that a futon can be.
 It would be nice to have one that folded out into a king-size bed but I can’t fathom how such a behemoth would function when folded up.

 I prioritized the biggest futons I could find.
 After all, it’s much easier for a small kid to sleep on a huge bed than for two adults to sleep on a tiny futon.
 The largest futons are typically the size of a full-size mattress but most are the length of a full and significantly narrower.